Configuring a vDisk for Microsoft Volume Licensing

 - Click OK.

-Provisioning Services support for KMS licensing requires that the SOAP Server user account represents a domain user with the right to perform volume maintenance.
-This user is typically found in Local\Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment.
-By default, a member of the local administrators group would have this right.
+Support for KMS licensing requires the SOAP Server user account is a domain user with the right to perform volume maintenance tasks.
+The domain user is typically found in

-KMS volume licensing utilizes a centralized activation server that runs in the datacenter.
-It serves as a local activation point (opposed to having each system activate with Microsoft over the internet).
+KMS volume licensing utilizes a centralized activation server.
+This server runs in the data center, and serves as a local activation point (opposed to having each system activate with Microsoft over the internet).

-The tasks involved in configuring a vDisk image to use KMS volume licensing and managing that vDisk in a Provisioning Services farm include:
+The tasks involved in configuring a vDisk image to use KMS volume licensing and managing that vDisk in a Citrix Provisioning farm includes:

-- Enabling KMS licensing on the vDisk being created.
+- Enabling KMS licensing on the created vDisk.
 Select the KMS menu option on the Microsoft Volume Licensing tab when running the Imaging Wizard.
-Refer to Imaging Wizard for details.
+See the Imaging Wizard for details.